 County emergency management programs funded with the Emergency Management Performance Grant (EMPG) are required to report their exercise activity through the Kansas Exercise Tracking System (KETS).
 The purpose of KETS is to provide a single-point location for reporting and managing requirements of EMPG in the State of Kansas.
 This online tool will allow you to enter data for your programmatic and individual exercise credits, as well as upload documents such as After Action Reports, Improvement Plans, sign-in sheets, and other supporting exercise materials

-Counties that would like to request substituting a real incident for EMPG exercise credit may submit an application to KDEM.
+Counties that would like to request substituting a real incident for EMPG exercise credit (2023 update) may submit an application to KDEM.
 Follow the directions in the application to complete and submit the application for consideration.

 Kansas Exercise Templates